Mt Whitney Hike

 It helps to break the hike into sections, both for navigation and mental consumption.
 Don’t look up to the Whitney summit and think about how long it will take to get there.
 Just focus on the current section and the next landmark, it will help mentally break the hike up into digestible chunks.

 After the summit, head back the way you came.
 You still have 11 miles of hiking, and you should still be trying to eat and hydrate.
 If you’re feeling the effects of AMS, I’d recommend taking it slowly and making sure your footing is solid as you descend.
-Most of the times that I’ve rolled an ankle or slipped, it’s because I was cruising back down the trail from a big climb, tired, and not paying full attention to my footing.
+Most of the times that I’ve rolled an ankle or slipped, it’s because I was cruising back down a descent from a big climb, tired, and not paying full attention to my footing.
 If it’s dark, take extra care.
 People have died descending in the dark.

 What’s next on your hiking hit list?
 How about Cactus to Clouds?